 Rare causes of angina are:

 Symptoms of angina may include:

 With stable angina, the chest pain or other symptoms only occur with a certain amount of activity or stress.
 The pain does not occur more often or get worse over time.

 Unstable angina is chest pain that is sudden and often gets worse over a short period of time.
 You may be developing unstable angina if the chest pain:

-The doctor will do a physical exam and check your blood pressure.
-The doctor may hear abnormal sounds, such as a heart murmur or irregular heartbeat, when listening to your chest with a stethoscope.
+The provider will do a physical exam and check your blood pressure.
+The provider may hear abnormal sounds, such as a heart murmur or irregular heartbeat, when listening to your chest with a stethoscope.